Sky: Children of the Light

-Sky: Children of the Light (shortened to Sky in-game) is an open world social indie adventure game developed and published by Thatgamecompany.
+Sky: Children of the Light (shortened to Sky in-game) is a social massively multiplayer online adventure game by Thatgamecompany.
 It was first released for iOS on July 18, 2019.
-An Android version was later released on April 7, 2020, and a Nintendo Switch version was released on June 29, 2021, followed by a PlayStation 4 release on December 6, 2022.
+An Android version was later released on April 7, 2020, and a Nintendo Switch version was released on June 29, 2021, followed by a PlayStation 4 release on December 6, 2022, and a Microsoft Windows release via Steam Early Access on April 10, 2024.
+A separate version of the game was released for Mainland China on Android and iOS devices that is co-developed and published by NetEase.